msavin/SteveJobs/README.md

 ```

-# Pending Work
+## Pending Work

+ - Make it work
  - Add "you're fired" message when a job fails
- - Make it work
- - Ensure this only runs on one server to prevent a job from running twice
+ - Ensure this only runs on one server to prevent jobs from running twice
- - Fix up API
- - Switch to defining jobs as functions instead of Methods
- - Develop in/on logic for scheduling jobs
- - Upgrade to module approach
- - Repeating jobs
+ - Consider repeating jobs for v1